webuild-consortium/wp4-semantics-group/EUCC/EUCC_SemanticIntake.md

 **What is the scenario being solved?**

-Member States shall ensure that the registers issue the EU Company Certificates regarding the companies listed in Annexes II and IIB.
+- Member States shall ensure that the registers issue the EU Company Certificates regarding the companies listed in Annexes II and IIB.

 ## Business Context / Motivation

 **Why is this attestation needed?**

-Please name scenario's where the EUCC is being used or needed.
+- The goal of the EUCC attestation is to have a common standard for European legal entities to exchange.
+The EUCC attestation will be used by companies in the EWC pilots.
+This attestation allows companies to share, with a high level of security, information about their companies.
+This is also a way for relying parties to ensure that they only verify one standard attestation, which allows machine automation and simplifies human comprehension.

 ## Stakeholders